 All eastbound lanes were closed from Grand Avenue to 150th Avenue so police could conduct a homicide investigation over a large swath of freeway, Cross said.
 The lanes were expected to remain closed until 10 or 11 p.m., he said, and there were significant traffic delays in the area.

-An East Bay Paratransit manager referred calls to First Transit, a
+An East Bay Paratransit manager referred calls to First Transit, a contract agency that operates the bus.
+The First Transit representative did not return calls.

 No passengers were on board the bus during the collision, said San Leandro police Sgt.
 Doug Calcagno.
 The paratransit bus provides door-to-door service for people unable to ride regular public transit because of disabilities.